eduardoyanoliveira/design_patterns/creationals/factories/02factory_method/README.md

 ## Introduction

-Factory Method is a disegn pattern listed on the GOF Design Pattern book.
+Factory Method is a design pattern listed on the GOF Design Pattern book.
 The base to create a factory method is using a simple factory.The biggest diference is that when using a factory method, the factory class is abstract, providing a new abstraction layer that allows the creation of different factories on different use cases.
 Notice that here there are an abstract factory and concrete factories.